O11WL1D/16_bit_computer/README.md

-# design log
+# general design log
 Here you may find a log for the overall design of the computer.
-Module specific notes may be found in said modules folder.
+Module specific notes may be found in said modules folder, and in the computer journal+notes, which is where I keep the actively used onenote file for this project.